 A Logiweb page has to be written according to certain standards.
-Thus, a specific structural sketch for a Logiweb page has to used, which defines the specific and necessary parts of a Logiweb source file, that is, a pyk file.
+Thus, a specific structural sketch for a Logiweb page has to be used, which defines the specific and necessary parts of a Logiweb source file, that is, a pyk file.
 A pyk file has exactly one of each of these parts or sections, which will be described below.
 We note that the section names must be in capital letters.
-Like the TeX code and normal text written this is not part of pyk and does not need to be in small letters.
+Like the TEX code and normal text written this is not part of pyk and does not need to be in lowercase letters.

-- PAGE A Logiweb page has a name which is given in the PAGE section of the pyk file.
-For instance, in the source code for this page one will find the PAGE section at the very top where it is seen that this page is named "peano commutativity". - BIBLIOGRAPHY The references of a Logiweb page are given in the BIBLIOGRAPHY section of the pyk file.
-A page can refer to every possible Logiweb page, also if one of these pages refer to once referenced pages.
-The Logiweb server will make sure no cyclic references occur. - ASSOCIATIVITY In the ASSOCIATIVITY section of the pyk file the constructs of a logiweb page and their associativity-either POST- or PRE- are the options- are declared.
-The order of the constructs furthermore define their priority.
-Constructs declared with comma separation after the same associativity statement have same priority.
-(In a sense the constructs of a Logiweb page make up the available pyk code in a page and pages refering to the page declaring and defining the constructs.)
-Thus, we get that:
+PAGE A Logiweb page has a name which is given in the PAGE section of the pyk file.
+For instance, in the source code for this page one will find the PAGE section at the very top where it is seen that this page is named "peano commutativity".
+This also appears in Appendix A of this page where the acutal definition takes place.

+BIBLIOGRAPHY The references of a Logiweb page are given in the BIBLIOGRAPHY section of the pyk file.
+A page can refer to every possible Logiweb page, also if one of these pages refers to once referenced pages.
+The Logiweb server will make sure no cyclic references occur.
+We note that the BIBLIOGRAPHY section of a Logiweb page is not the bibliography seen in Appendix C, which is the normal list of referenced books, articles etc.

-&lt;sup>4This example has been taken from [2].
+4This example has been taken from [2].